uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 This is often done when we only want to use TypeScript as a type checker (as is common in projects) or to provide suggestions in your coding editor.

-## An Example `tsconfig.json`
+### An Example `tsconfig.json`

-You know learned about some of the most important `tsconfig.json` settings!
+You now learned about some of the most important `tsconfig.json` settings!
-Here is an example `tsconfig.json` to summarize what we learned:
+Here is an example `tsconfig.json` to summarize your newfound knowledge:

 ```json
 {